ct-clmsn/pyzmq-collectives/README.md

 ### How to use this library

-Users create a 'Params' object.
-Create a Backend object using the 'Params' object as an input.
-Using the 'with' clause, users create a collective communication context (providing the Backend object as an input) to perform the collective communication pattern.
+Create a 'Params' object.
+Create a 'Backend' object using the 'Params' object as an input.
+Using the 'with' clause, users create a collective communication context (providing the 'Backend' object as an input) to perform the collective communication pattern.

 Point-to-Point/Rank-to-Rank/Process-to-Process) communications can
-be performed by calling send and recv on the Backend object.
+be performed by calling send and recv on the 'Backend' object.

 ```
 p = Params()